 From German Weltanschauung (world view), from Welt (world) + Anschauung (perception).
+Earliest documented use: 1868.

-When we bring in a word from another language, sometimes we borrow it and at other times make a loan translation.
+When we bring in a word from another language, sometimes we borrow it as it is and at other times make a literal translation, also known as a loan translation.
 The word weltanschauung appears so useful that English has borrowed the original form and also made a loan translation: world view.

 “By the end of the decade he had reeled off a dozen more hits ... which tapped into the teenage weltanschauung, articulating adolescent passions.”